jasrodis/working-scripts/README.md

 ## My configurations
-This is a repository where I keep my configurations for my linux environments
+This is a repository where I keep my configurations for my unix environments